mwfj/MyCnn_In_Pytorch/README.md

 ## Dataset
 In my dataset, I seperate it to two parts.
 One for test, the other for evaluation.
 Specifically,  I take 85 percents images in each class for testing(`train_data`), 25 percents  images for evaluating(`val_data`).

-In each part, I divded images into 10 categories, they are laughing, pullinghair, quarrel, slapping, punching, stabbing, gossiping, strangle, isolation and nonbullying
+In each part, I divded images into 10 categories, they are laughing, pullinghair, quarrel, slapping, punching, stabbing, gossiping, strangle, isolation and nonbullying.

 **Note that :<br>**